-After reading Claire Tomalin’s biography of Dickens last year, I had some prior knowledge of his voyage to America in 1842.
-Yet actually reading the account of his travels in American Notes was so insightful, and I believe it changed my perceptions of the author and his character.
-He actually spent time around children, used public transport (even if he had no choice) and proved that he was not someone to ignore issues that bothered him.
+After reading Claire Tomalin’s fascinating biography of Dickens last year, I had some prior knowledge of his voyage to America in 1842.
+Yet actually reading the account of his travels in American Notes was so insightful, and it really changed my perceptions of the author and his character.
+He actually spent time around children, used public transport (even if he had no choice), and didn’t turn a blind eye to issues that bothered him.

-Dickens was the most famous man of his day to make the journey, and he anticipated his trip into the ‘New World’ with great excitement.
+Dickens was the most famous man of his day to make the journey across the Atlantic, and he anticipated his trip into the ‘New World’ with great excitement.
 When writing to John Forster, his friend and editor, he told him in words that were doubly underlined (translated by Forster into exclamatory capital letters), that:

 I HAVE MADE UP MY MIND (WITH GOD’S LEAVE) TO GO TO AMERICA – AND TO START AS SOON AFTER CHRISTMAS AS IT WILL BE SAFE.